Laser treatment for enlarged prostate

 After that time your GP can usually check your progress, although we may ask you to have some tests again.

-Greenlight Laser for enlarged prostates is available privately under Professor Ahmed’s care.
+Greenlight Laser treatment for enlarged prostate is available privately under Professor Ahmed’s care.

 For referrals, Professor Ahmed works at Cromwell Hospital and Imperial Private Healthcare.
 Self-pay patients do not need a referral to consult Professor Ahmed and there are competitive self-pay packages offered.
 Insured patients should check with their insurer.